csuwaki/xkcd-pipeline/README.md

 ## Features

 - Scheduled DAG (Mon/Wed/Fri) with a polling mechanism.
 We use a Sensor to check for new comics and load them into the database as soon as they become available.
-- Extracts comic metadata and images from the XKCD API.
+- Extracts comic metadata from the [XKCD API](https://xkcd.com/json.html).
 - Loads raw data into PostgreSQL.
 - Transforms data using dbt.
 - Applies data quality checks.